rtisma/SimpleAuth/README.md

 # SimpleAuth

 This is a stupid simple example of an OAuth2 authorization server for use in testing.
+You can fire this server up, and it will have a test token already present with a super long TTL.
+You can use the client credentials to create your own tokens with your own scopes if required for your own testing as well.

-The OAuth2 flow to be concerned with is the Client Credentials Grant. https://tools.ietf.org/html/rfc6749#section-4.4
+The primary OAuth2 flow I was concerned with is the Client Credentials Grant. https://tools.ietf.org/html/rfc6749#section-4.4 Though there is no reason you cannot register different applications using the different flows all supported by the django-oauth-tooklit.

+The server is build with [Django](https://www.djangoproject.com) and uses the [django-oauth-toolkit](http://django-oauth-toolkit.readthedocs.io/en/latest/index.html)

+For documentation on registering applications, please see: http://django-oauth-toolkit.readthedocs.io/en/latest/tutorial/tutorial_01.html#create-an-oauth2-client-application

 # Running
 This simple server is available as a docker container